 Receptor 3, otherwise known as “GluHUT” (Glucose-binding HexaUrea Temple) is especially significant.
 Its selectivity is almost perfect, allowing it to work in complex biological media.
 Its affinity for glucose matches all but the strongest carbohydrate-binding proteins.
 It works so well that medical applications are very realistic.
 For example, it could find use in insulin delivery systems and devices for monitoring blood glucose levels in diabetics.
 It has been commercialised through a start-up company, Ziylo, which was created to exploit the carbohydrate receptors designed in our group.
 In August 2018 Ziylo was sold to the Danish pharmaceutical company Novo Nordisk, in a deal that could be worth up to $800 million.
-Novo Nordisk plan to use 3 to develop glucose-responsive insulin, in collaboration with our new company Carbometrics.
+Novo Nordisk have been using GluHUT to develop glucose-responsive insulin, in collaboration with our new company Carbometrics.
 Meanwhile research in our group is targeting other substrates, especially the many carbohydrates with axial substituents.
 From October 2023 this work, and other research inspired by GluHUT, will be funded by an ERC Advanced Grant providing over £2m of support.

 Anion Transport across Biological Membranes